usuaero/Optix/README.txt

     the BFGS update.
 Increasing this value may help speed convergence of some problems, but this is not recommended in most cases.
 Behavior is not stable if this value is less than 1.
 Defaults to 1.

+GRG

+    n_search(int,optional)
+    -Number of points to be considered in the search direction.
+Defaults to 8.

+    alpha_d(float,optional)
+    - Step size to be used in line searches.
+If not specified, the step size is the optimum step size from the previous iteration.

+    alpha_mult(float,optional)
+    - Factor by which alpha is adjusted during each iteration of the line search.
+Defaults to n_search.

 --------------------------------------------------------------------
 FILE OUTPUTS